simonas-notcat/create-ts-app/README.md

 ## Why Use This?

-**If you’re getting started** with React, use `create-react-app` to automate the build of your app.
-There is no configuration file, and `react-scripts` is the only extra build dependency in your `package.json`.
+**If you’re getting started** with React, use `create-ts-app` to automate the build of your app.
+There is no configuration file, and `tsapp-scripts` is the only extra build dependency in your `package.json`.
 Your environment will have everything you need to build a modern React app:

 * React, JSX, and ES6 support.
 * Language extras beyond ES6 like the object spread operator.